 Despite a spectacular location at the foothills of Mount Roland in north west Tasmania, Sheffield still needed a unique angle to attract tourists.
 The solution?
 An outdoor art gallery of murals, painted on any available surface.

-The artwork of Sheffield, the Town of Murals depicts the heritage of the North West Coast region, with agriculture a definite feature.
-With about 1000 residents, Sheffield Tasmania remains the main shopping centre for the farmers of the Kentish region.
+The artwork of Sheffield, Town of Murals depicts the heritage of the north west coast region, with agriculture a definite feature.
+With about 1,000 residents, Sheffield Tasmania remains the main shopping centre for the farming community of Kentish.

 The nearby town of Railton has a similar population, and they’ve also adopted the outdoor gallery theme of Kentish.
 Instead of murals however, Railton have claimed the Town of Topiary as their title.
 It’s lucky Tasmanian devils and spotted quolls are carnivores; although the native wombat might cause some damage to those hedges!

 Not content with just being the Town of Murals, Sheffield hosts an annual Mural Fest.
 Each Easter, artists are selected to compete for the major prize of $6,000, painting with an audience over the week-long festival.
 After the event, the new murals remain in the town park for 12 months, with most being available for purchase by the public.

 Sheffield is also promoted as a tourism base for hiking in the Cradle Mountains; and the international rowing course at Lake Barrington is nearby.
 Tours of the famous Mole Creek Caves and the Great Western Tiers are among additional things to do in the area.

 Retailers in Sheffield probably have it tough these days.
 With the larger regional centres of Devonport and Launceston close by, competition for the shopper’s dollar would be fierce.
 Understandably, Slaters Country Store in the main street market their clothing business as a step back in time, boasting personal service and a proud history.